Table of Contents

 Embryogenesis and Abnormal Development of the Female Reproductive Tract

 At six weeks of embryological development the male and female fetus have two pairs of genital ducts known as the Mullerian and Wolffian ducts.
-These from a common embryonic mesoderm that gives rise to the genital system in females and males respectively.
+These come from a common embryonic mesoderm that gives rise to the genital system in females and males, respectively.